About the Competition

 |Fuel Efficiency||An evaluation is conducted based on the fuel consumption during endurance running.||100|

-The Student Formula Japan is conducted in compliance with the Formula SAE® Rules, the Local Rules of the Student Formula Japan, and the Participation Rules.
+The Formula SAE Japan is conducted in compliance with the Formula SAE® Rules, the Local Rules of and the Participation Rules.

 - » Formula SAE® Web site